Zefinder/bao-fpmc/README.md

 ## Side notes for running on true targets
 If you want to use a true target and not QEMU, you will probably have a SD card to boot.
 This SD card must be cleared, all partitions removed and formatted.
 If you use the `make` command, you will be asked if you want to do it before putting Bao on it (it's so kind!).
 However, Ubuntu will not automatically mount the newly created partitions, to manually mount it, here is the command `sudo mkdosfs -F32 [DEVICE_NAME]`.
 This can be used to erase all partitions again and restart from the very beginning.

+## There is a Linux configuration but not linux binary
+If you want to use the Linux image, please compile it yourself using the guide on [Bao demo](https://github.com/bao-project/bao-demos)'s repository.
+The image is not long to build with 24 CPUs